 115.67(c).
-In the PAQ, the facility provided FDC Procedure 602.053 Prison Rape - Prevention, Detection, and Response.
-This procedure includes requirements for staff to monitor for retaliation.
+In the PAQ, the facility provided FDC Procedure 602.053 - Prison Rape: Prevention, Detection, and Response.
+This procedure includes requirements for staff to monitor staff and incarcerated individuals for retaliation.
 The procedure states that monitoring shall continue for at least 90 days with at least three contact status checks to occur within the 90-day monitoring period.
 The agency is to monitor conduct through the review of disciplinary reports, treatment by other staff and incarcerated individuals, and changes in housing, program assignments, work assignments, and demeanor.
 If the incarcerated individual is transferred during the monitoring period, the receiving institution will continue the monitoring of the incarcerated individual.
-Also, monitoring may continue past the 90 days if the agency feels that there is a continuing need.
+Also, monitoring may continue past 90 days if the agency feels that there is a continuing need.
+In the PAQ, the agency had noted one such instance where the retaliation monitor had noted retaliation of an incarcerated individual victim.

 During the onsite phase of the audit, the auditor interviewed the Warden, who was asked about steps that would be taken if retaliation of a victim was suspected.
 The Warden stated the victim would be interviewed and provided the opportunity to tell staff what problems might be occurring.
 If the victim fails to offer information, the Warden may authorize the transfer of the incarcerated individual for protective purposes.
-The auditor interviewed the retaliation monitor, the PCM, who stated that he would review incident reports and housing assignments.
-He would also review medical information to attempt to determine if the incarcerated individual were having problems that were unreported.
-If necessary, the incarcerated individual would be separated to provide an opportunity for the incarcerated individual to speak freely to staff to and describe the problems that were occurring.
+The auditor interviewed the retaliation monitor, the PREA Auxiliary Officer, who stated that she would review incident reports and housing assignments.
+She would also review medical information to attempt to determine if the incarcerated individual was having problems that were unreported.
+If necessary, the incarcerated individual would be separated to provide an opportunity for the incarcerated individual to speak freely to staff and describe the problems that were occurring.
 The monitoring would continue for 90 days but could extend longer if it appeared to be necessary based on the incarcerated individual's behavior.
 Based on this analysis, the auditor finds the facility in compliance with this provision.

 115.67(d).
-In the PAQ, the facility provided FDC Procedure 602.053 Prison Rape - Prevention, Detection, and Response.
-This procedure includes requirements for staff to monitor for retaliation.
+In the PAQ, the facility provided FDC Procedure 602.053 - Prison Rape: Prevention, Detection, and Response.
+This procedure includes requirements for staff to monitor staff and incarcerated individuals for retaliation.
 The procedure requires periodic checks at the 30-, 60-, and 90-day mark of the 90-day monitoring period.

-During the onsite phase of the audit, the auditor interviewed the designated retaliation monitor, a senior classification officer.
+During the onsite phase of the audit, the auditor interviewed the designated retaliation monitor, the PREA Auxiliary Officer.
 She stated that her periodic checks are performed every 30 days.
 She can always see an incarcerated individual more frequently if behavior warrants that, but the procedure requests a visit with the incarcerated individual at 30-day intervals.
 She continues to monitor every day by reviewing records from her office but will only meet with the incarcerated individual every 30 days.
 She provided the auditor with copies of current monitoring records, showing the required notes from visits with victims in their housing units.
 The auditor noted the visit and the incarcerated individual's acknowledgement of their own safety.
 Based on this analysis, the auditor finds the facility in compliance with this provision.